 Agents within the system interact with one another and, learning from these interactions, converge to a shared behaviour in the form of a convention.
 Agent interactions occur during each timestep of the regime.
 In each timestep, every agent chooses one of its neighbours in the network at random.
 These agents play a round of the n-action pure coordination game.
 In this game, both agents are given a choice from a set of n-actions, A. Agents do not know what their opponent has chosen.
-The payoff that each agent receives depends on the combination of the chosen actions: if both chose the same action they receive a positive payoff, otherwise a negative payoff.
-Alternative payoff matrices and their effect on the effectiveness of the intervention strategies are discussed in Section 4.4.
+The payoff that each agent receives depends on the combination of chosen actions: if both chose the same action, they receive a positive payoff (+4); if the actions differ they receive a negative payoff (-1).

 Each agent monitors their expected payoff for each action, based on the previous payoffs they have received when choosing that action.
-We adopt the approach of Villatoro et al. [24] in this regard by using a simplified form of Q-Learning.
+We adopt the approach of Villatoro et al. [24] in this regard by using a simplified form of the Q-Learning algorithm.
 For each action, $a \in A$ , the agent maintains a Q-Value which is updated by $Q^i(a) = (1 - \alpha) \times Q^{i-1}(a) + \alpha \times payoff$ where $\alpha$ is a parameter known as the learning rate and i represents the number of times a has been chosen.
 All agents start with $Q^0(a) = 0, \forall a \in A$ .
 To combat the issue of local optima, we allow each agent, with probability $p{explore}$ to randomly select an action.
 Otherwise, as each agent is rational, they will always select the action with the highest Q-Value, selecting randomly between ties.

-In the formulation proposed by Kittock [12], a convention is considered to have emerged when a high proportion (90%) of non-fixed strategy agents, when not exploring, would choose the same action.
+In the formulation proposed by Kittock [12], a convention has emerged when 90% of (non-fixed strategy) agents, when not exploring, would choose the same action.
 We adopt this definition of a convention but modify it to better fit the dynamic nature of the network topology.
 Instead of considering the entire population, we monitor adoption within the largest connected component.
-This follows from the findings of Gonzalez et al. [8] that in most simulations a giant cluster consisting of nearly all agents will emerge.
+This follows from the findings of Gonzalez et al. [8] that in most simulations a giant cluster consisting of nearly all agents will emerge having the properties discussed above.
 Agents not within this cluster are likely to be recently created agents and, as such, should not be included in the adoption rate calculation as they have not interacted.
 This is reinforced by our simulations which showed that most agents not within the largest connected component had degree zero.
 Similarly, 100% adoption is unlikely due to new agents joining.